FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 ![](https://fvcproductions.files.wordpress.com/2015/01/img_0127.jpg)

-Early in the morning were the *What’s Hot Talks* which basically introduced innovative breakthroughs in a certain field within A.I.
+Early in the morning were the *What's Hot Talks* which basically introduced innovative breakthroughs in a certain field within A.I.
 This morning, it was *Human-Computer Interaction* (or HCI).
 It went a little slowly for being only 15 minutes long, but afterwards I got to see my